top of page

 Further on, you come to the Wind Tunnel.
 If you stay quiet and still, you can hear the wind coming at you in this tunnel.

 Onward to Paradise Lost, named after John Milton’s epic poem, is above the Ghost Room.
 There are 45 steps to ascend a large dome pit to a small landing surrounded by drapery and flowstone.
 A sheer sediment wall and iron oxides are visible from the platform below Paradise Lost.
 Amidst the classic cave calcite, this room also features some unusual cave formations.
 A steep wall of yellow-tan sediment towers overhead at the platform before the stairs.
 The wall is made up of silt-sized grains known as loess.
 Loess is a fine sediment glacially ground down, windblown, and re-deposited by water in the cave.
-Loess is expected in Iowa hillsides but somewhat unusual in a cave in Oregon.
+Loess is expected on Iowa hillsides but is somewhat unusual in a cave in Oregon.

 The Ghost Room.
 This room appears white and ghostly because of the pure white layers of calcium carbonate.
 This is also the last room before you exit the cave.